markkampe/Toys/README.md

 ## Helpful Considerations

-* Saving your work - Make sure to commit and push your work to GitHub MULTIPLE TIMES throughout the process!
+\* Saving your work - Make sure to commit and push your work to GitHub MULTIPLE TIMES throughout the process!
 Not only does this help us see your unique progress, but it ensures that you have frequent backups of your work.

 ## Grading
-You will be graded based on the following criteria:
+Your submission will be graded based on the following criteria:

 | Criterion                                         | Points |
 | :------------------------------------------------ | :----- |